Liquid-Legal-Institute/Legal-Text-Analytics/README.md

 ![Logo](/images/unsplashmainimage.png)

 _Please read the [contribution guidelines](contributing.md) before contributing.
-Please add a resource by raising a [pull request](https://github.com/Liquid-Legal-Institute/Legal-Text-Analytics/pulls)._
+Please add a resource by raising a [pull request](https://github.com/Liquid-Legal-Institute/Legal-Text-Analytics/pulls).
+We also seek for discussion and proposal of new ideas (including additional content sections) as [issues](https://github.com/Liquid-Legal-Institute/Legal-Text-Analytics/issues)._

 ## Contents